Scenarios, limitations, and known issues using groups to manage licensing in Azure Active Directory

 You can use a PowerShell script to check if users have a license assigned directly or inherited from a group.

-connect-msolservicecmdlet to authenticate and connect to your tenant.
+connect-msolservicecmdlet to authenticate and connect to your organization.

-Get-MsolAccountSkucan be used to discover all provisioned product licenses in the tenant.
+Get-MsolAccountSkucan be used to discover all provisioned product licenses in the Azure AD organization.

 Use the AccountSkuId value for the license you are interested in with this PowerShell script.
 This will produce a list of users who have this license with the information about how the license is assigned.